 A striking example of civility came during the British attack on France’s Fort Louisbourg in Nova Scotia in June of 1758.
 At some point in the fighting, British Major General Jeffrey Amherst sent a messenger to the fort, bearing a gift of two pineapples for the French commander’s wife.
 The fruit came along with a note apologizing for the havoc that the battle must be causing on her home.
 In appreciation, Marie Anne de Drucour sent back several bottles of champagne.
 In a later exchange, the British sent more pineapples while the French sent back homemade butter.
 Commander Drucour also offered the services of his French surgeons to any wounded English officers.

-7. THE WAR MADE NEW ORLEANS CAJUN.
+7. THE WAR MADE LOUISIANA CAJUN.

 8. A MIGHTY BRITISH FORCE FELL TO SOME FRENCH INGENUITY.